ropensci/drake/README.md

 ## Ease of re-creatability

-When it comes time to actually re-run the entire project, you have much more confidence.
+When it comes time to actually rerun the entire project, you have much more confidence.
 Starting over from scratch is trivially easy.

 ```r
 clean()       # Remove the original author's results.